Experience of working with animals is a key part of our entry requirements.

 You should describe your relevant practical experience together with its duration in the personal statement section of your UCAS form.
 Your personal statement gives us an idea of your skills, achievements and motivation, which are important factors in assessing your application.

-When applying, all candidates must submit a Work Experience Summary (WES) prior to the 1st of November.
+On application and once you have received access to the University of Edinburgh's EUCLID Portal, you should complete and submit a Work Experience Summary (WES) form.
+This should then be uploaded to your EUCLID portal following the instructions provided by 1st of November.
 Applications submitted without a WES will be considered incomplete.

 References in support of work experience undertaken are no longer required at the application stage but may be requested if called for interview.